amfAR, The Foundation for AIDS Research

 amfAR’s public policy office in Washington, D.C., educates policy makers, the media, and the public about evidence-based policies to address HIV/AIDS in the U.S. and around the world.

-Three new short films produced by amfAR make a convincing case for ending the ban on federal funding for syringe services programs.
+amfAR’s issue briefs and short films make a convincing case for ending the ban on federal funding for syringe services programs.

 Data in Domestic